metapieman/shopping-lisp/README.md

 ingredients nicely sorted into categories (vegetables, fruit, grains, etc.).
 It is easy to add recipes and ingredient categories.

-The final shopping list is in Pandoc Markdown format, so it can easily be converted to many other formats such as PDF or HTML, although it is perfectly readable as-is.
-A helper function is provided to save to PDF, to make it easy to print out a nice looking shopping list.
+The final shopping list is in Pandoc Markdown format, allowing easy conversion to many other formats (PDF, HTML, etc.), assuming you have Pandoc installed.
+A function is also provided which creates a PDF of the shopping list, in a format suitable for printing on standard index cards.

 Recipes are quite flexible: ingredients can be input with a quantity: